Skip to content

 Map Metrics to Your Five Questions

-Remember Section 1?
+Remember Part 1?
 Your five questions weren't arbitrary—they were the foundation of a working process.
 Your metrics should tell you if you're actually executing against those questions.

 Question 1: Do you have a documented process?